Moshe Arens, former Israeli defense minister, dies at 93

-Moshe Arens, a former Israeli defense minister, foreign minister and an early political mentor to Benjamin Netanyahu, has died.
+Moshe Arens, a former Israeli defense minister, foreign minister and an early political mentor to Prime Minister Benjamin Netanyahu, died Monday.
 He was 93.

-Netanyahu eulogized him Monday, saying there was "no greater patriot than him."
-The prime minister said he loved him as "a son loves his father."
+An engineer by training, the American-raised Arens was instrumental in developing Israel's military and aircraft industries and served three stints as the country's defense minister.
+He was a longtime stalwart in the hawkish Likud party.

-Arens was born in Lithuania but grew up in the United States, where he served in the military during World War II.
-After immigrating to Israel, he became a stalwart in the hawkish Likud party, for whose governments he served three stints as defense minister.
+In the early 1980s, Arens was the first to recognize the skills of a young Benjamin Netanyahu, who then was running an anti-terror institute and working in marketing.
+Arens took Netanyahu under his wing and brought him into Israeli politics.

-An engineer by training, he was instrumental in developing Israel's military and aircraft industries.
+"There was no greater patriot.
+Moshe Arens' great contribution to our people and our state will be remembered forever," Netanyahu said in a statement.

 Digital Access For Only $0.99